-FOR THE 2017 ANNUAL MEETING OF STOCKHOLDERS
+FOR THE 2018 ANNUAL MEETING OF STOCKHOLDERS

-The undersigned revokes all previous proxies and constitutes and appoints Shawn K. Singh and Jerrold D. Dotson, and each of them, his or her true and lawful agent and proxy with full power of substitution in each, to represent and to vote on behalf of the undersigned all of the shares of common stock of VistaGen Therapeutics, Inc. (the "Company") which the undersigned is entitled to vote at the Company's 2017 Annual Meeting of Stockholders (the "Annual Meeting"), to be held at the San Francisco Airport Marriott Waterfront Hotel, located at 1800 Old Bayshore Highway, Burlingame, California 94010, on September 15, 2017, at 10:00 a.m. local time, and at any adjournment(s) or postponement(s) thereof, upon the following proposals more fully described in the Notice of Annual Meeting of Stockholders and Proxy Statement for the Annual Meeting (receipt of which is hereby acknowledged).
+The undersigned revokes all previous proxies and constitutes and appoints Shawn K. Singh and Jerrold D. Dotson, and each of them, his or her true and lawful agent and proxy with full power of substitution in each, to represent and to vote on behalf of the undersigned all of the shares of common stock of VistaGen Therapeutics, Inc. (the "Company") which the undersigned is entitled to vote at the Company's 2018 Annual Meeting of Stockholders (the "Annual Meeting"), to be held at the San Francisco Airport Marriott Waterfront Hotel, located at 1800 Old Bayshore Highway, Burlingame, California 94010, on September 14, 2018 at 10:00 a.m., local time, and at any adjournment(s) or postponement(s) thereof, upon the following proposals more fully described in the Notice of Annual Meeting of Stockholders and Proxy Statement for the Annual Meeting (receipt of which is hereby acknowledged).

 This proxy, when properly executed, will be voted in the manner directed herein by the undersigned stockholder.
-If no direction is made, this proxy will be voted FOR Proposal Nos.
-1, 2, 3 and 4, each of which have been proposed by, and unanmously approved by, our Board of Directors, and by the proxy, in his or her discretion, upon other matters as may properly come before the Annual Meeting.
+If no direction is made, this proxy will be voted FOR all of the nominees listed in Item 1, Election of Directors, and FOR Proposal No. 2, which has been proposed by our Board of Directors.